bryanwilder/bryanwilder.github.io/_pages/about.md

   - /about.html
 ---

 I am an Assistant Professor in the Machine Learning Department at Carnegie Mellon University.
-My research focuses on AI for equitable, data-driven decision making in high-stakes social settings, integrating methods from machine learning, optimization, and causal inference.
-Much of my work is motivated by applications in public health, medicine, and human services.
+I study the foundations of machine learning for social, policy, and healthcare settings, blending new methodology with field evaluations to improve AI’s societal impact.
+My work is shaped by partnerships with governments, nonprofits, health systems, and other partners.
+At CMU, I direct the Lab for AI and Social Impact.
+Our research has been funded by Schmidt Sciences, NSF, NIH, CDC, and the Engler Family Foundation.
 I completed my PhD in Computer Science at Harvard University.
 Before joining CMU, I was a postdoctoral Schmidt Science Fellow at the Harvard School of Public Health.

-At CMU I direct the Lab for AI and Social Impact (LASI).
-The group's work focuses on developing machine learning methods that support robust and equitable decision making.
-Current domains include maternal and child health, human services, and infectious diseases.
-Our research is funded by awards from Schmidt Futures, NSF, NIH, and the CDC.

 I serve as Chair of the Board of Directors for [EAAMO](https://eaamo.org/) and the associated [ACM EAAMO conference](https://conference.eaamo.org/).
-EAAMO is a global research community of over 3000 people which aims to put the perspectives and interests of marginalized groups at the foundation of algorithmic and resource allocation systems.

 # News
 *	July 2025: Paper on ["Learning treatment effects while treating those in need"](https://arxiv.org/abs/2407.07596) received the exemplary paper award for the AI track at EC 2025.